Liqwid-Labs/liqwid-liquidation-bot/README.md

 ### Optional services

-The bot needs access to Kupo, Ogmios and Ogmios Datum Cache.
+The bot needs access to Kupo and Ogmios.
 Configure these via the following environment variables:

 ```